moinwiki/moin/docs/admin/configure.rst

 * have 1 word / 1 number answers
 * ask questions that normal users of your site are likely to be able to answer
-* do not ask too hard questions
+* do not ask overly complex questions
 * do not ask "computable" questions, like "1+1" or "2*3"
-* do not ask too common questions
+* do not ask overly obvious questions
 * do not share your questions with other sites / copy questions from other sites (or spammers might try to adapt to this)
 * you should at least give textchas for 'en' (or for your language_default, if